Asynchronous Fully-Decentralized SGD in the Cluster-Based Model: Non-Convex Cost Functions

-\leavevmode Algorithm~\ref{alg:dis-sgd} is the asynchronous, decentralized cluster-based SGD algorithm, for the non-convex case.
-One difference from Algorithm~\ref{alg:dis-sgd-strongly-convex} is in Line~\ref{lin:approx-agree}, calling MAA with parameter $q_t$, which determines its \emph{contraction rate} for iteration $t$.
+Algorithm~\ref{alg:dis-sgd} deals with non-convex functions.
+One difference from Algorithm~\ref{alg:dis-sgd-strongly-convex} is in Line~\ref{lin:approx-agree}, calling MDAA with contraction parameter $q$.
 Another difference is that processes send the stochastic gradients they computed, average the received gradients to a \emph{mini-batch} stochastic gradient and then use it to perform a local SGD step.
-Every process outputs the learning parameter of the \emph{same} iteration $\tau\in [T]$, which is drawn uniformly at random; this is a typical practice in SGD algorithms for non-convex objective functions~\cite{bottou2018optimization}.
-Calling {\ttfamily MAA} means that an iteration consists of several communication rounds.
+Every process outputs the learning parameter of the \emph{same} iteration $\tau\in [T]$, which is drawn uniformly at random; this is a typical practice in SGD algorithms for non-convex objective functions~\cite{bottou2018optimization,GhadimiL13a}.
+The convergence proof of the non-convex algorithm uses a constant learning rate, i.e., $\eta_t = \eta$ for all $t$ and constant $\eta$.

+Algorithm~\ref{alg:dis-sgd} considers the case in which all processes start with the same initial point $\mathbf{x}_1 \in \R^d$.
+Later, in Appendix~\ref{sec:differentinitialpoints}, we discuss the case where the processes start at different initial points.

+The algorithm is similar to those in~\cite{CollaborativeLearningNeurIPS}, but they use aggregation rules which are resilient against malicious failures, and \emph{averaging agreement}, while we rely on the convexity property ensured by MDAA.

-The parameter $N\in [n]$ determines how many messages a process waits for in every iteration; to ensure progress, we require that $N\leq n - \fp$, as in the strongly-convex case.
-Furthermore, we assume that $\fc \leq \lfloor (m-1)/2 \rfloor$, where $m$ is the number of clusters, to guarantee the convergence of the MAA algorithm.
-This can be translated to the following requirement on the number of processes failures $\fp$: any set $P\subseteq [n]$ of size $n-f$ must satisfy that $\cluster(P) \geq \lfloor n/2 \rfloor + 1$, i.e., $P$ \emph{represents} a majority of the processes~\cite{AttiyaKS20}.
+The parameter $\thresh{} \in [n]$ determines how many messages a process waits for in every iteration; to ensure progress, we require that $\thresh{} \leq n - \fp$, as in the strongly-convex case.
+Furthermore, we assume that $\fp \leq \fopt$ to guarantee the convergence of the MDAA algorithm.